10 Best Beaches in the Florida Keys

 Written by Michael Law and Bryan Dearsley

-The string of islands that make up the Florida Keys are known for their tropical feel.
-Consequently, the beaches here are different than on the mainland.
+The 125-mile-long string of islands that make up the Florida Keys are well known for their tropical feel.
+Yet while many of the beaches here are smaller, have fewer waves, and are narrower than their mainland counterparts, their warm, shallow, turquoise-colored waters make for a great beach vacation.

 Smathers Beach, Key West